xtrahuman/bookstore/README.md

 ## Description
 > this is a web application built using react and redux to keep track of the list of books in an online store

-Demo view                                |  static view :---------------------------------------:|:---------------------------------------:
+Demo view                                |  Static view :---------------------------------------:|:---------------------------------------:
 ![](./public/Animation1.gif)             |  ![](./public/Capture.PNG)